 Lack of sleep gets to you

 The sleepless nights can take a toll on a person and the marriage.
-When you haven’t slept through the night in months, you’re bound to feel a little bit on edge.
+You’ll feel a bit on edge when you haven’t slept through the night in months.
 This leads to more frequent bickering or full-on arguments in a marriage.
-It can be especially frustrating in marriages where one person wakes up easily and the other doesn’t.
+It can be especially frustrating in marriages where one person wakes up easily, and the other doesn’t.
 If there’s an imbalance in how often parents wake up to take care of the kids, this can also cause issues.
-For example, if your spouse is a heavy sleeper and you are the one waking up frequently throughout the night to feed the baby, you may develop some resentment towards your spouse.
+For example, if your spouse is a heavy sleeper and you wake up frequently throughout the night to feed the baby, you may resent your spouse.

 Less focus on sex and intimacy

-You’re not getting a lot of sleep, you’re caught up in your role as a parent, and you probably are not getting too much alone time.
-You’re probably having difficulty getting any time just to yourself, so forget about having alone time with your spouse.
-Sex and intimacy are what brought your kids into this world, but ironically enough, your kids are what seems to take that intimacy away from your marriage.
+You’re not getting much sleep, caught up in your role as a parent, and you probably are not getting too much alone time.
+You’re probably having difficulty getting to yourself, so forget about having alone time with your spouse.
+Sex and intimacy brought your kids into this world, but ironically enough, your kids seem to take that intimacy away from your marriage.

 Intimacy is an important aspect of all marriages, regardless of whether the couple has children.
-It’s a good idea to try and make time for intimacy in your marriage, even if that just means cuddling on the couch for now.
 Staying connected to your spouse intimately is part of what makes the glue that holds the marriage together so strongly.
+It’s a good idea to try and make time for intimacy in your marriage, even if that means cuddling on the couch for now.

-Your instinct will be to give all of your love and attention to your kids, but they will start to notice if their parents just don’t seem all that loving towards each other.
+Your instinct will be to give your kids all love and attention, but they will start to notice if their parents don’t seem loving towards each other.
 Putting effort into keeping the intimacy alive will make a difference in your marriage and the family dynamic.

 Love for your baby outweighs all else